thosdv63/LatticeMAC-Core/README.md

 1. **Load:** Input matrices are written into the dual-port SRAM.
 2. **Skew:** The SRAM feeds the row and column data into the skew buffers.
 These buffers add incremental delay cycles (0, 1, 2...
 N-1) to create the required diagonal wavefront.
 3. **Compute:** The systolic grid does the heavy lifting, performing MAC operations across the PEs.
-4. **Activation:** The 32-bit accumulated results pass through the ReLU unit.
+4. **Activation:** The 32-bit accumulated results pass through the fully-pipelined ReLU unit.
 Any negative values are zeroed out using sign-bit detection.
 5. **Writeback:** Final outputs are written back to the SRAM or routed to the top-level pins.

 ## Repository Structure